 In the Final Round of the 1980 Winter Olympics ice hockey tournament, the USA team, made up of amateur and collegiate players, defeated the Soviet Union team that had won six of the last seven Olympic tournaments.
 The USA then went on to defeat Finland to ensure that they won the gold medal.

-Mike Tyson vs Buster Douglas
+Mike Tyson v Buster Douglas

-One of the biggest upsets in sports history happened on February 11th, 1990 in Tokyo, Japan.
+One of the biggest upsets in history happened on February 11th, 1990 in Tokyo, Japan.
 The undisputed heavyweight champion of the world, Mike Tyson, lost via knockout to James “Buster” Douglas.
 In the tenth round, Douglas unloaded with an uppercut, followed by a four-punch combination that knocked Tyson down for the first time in his career.
 He couldn’t beat the count and Douglas was declared the winner.

 Back in 1985, Boris Becker became the first unseeded player to win the Men’s Singles title at Wimbledon as well as the youngest ever male Grand Slam singles champion, aged 17 years and 227 days old.
 He won the final 6–3, 6–7, 7–6, 6–4 against Kevin Curren to pull off a huge upset win.

 Denmark’s win at Euro 1992 was a huge upset, mainly because they weren’t even originally in the tournament!
-The Danes were entered as a replacement after Yugoslavia was disqualified as a result of the breakup and warfare in their country.
+The Danes were entered as a replacement after Yugoslavia were disqualified as a result of the breakup and warfare in their country.
 Denmark took full advantage by going all the way to the final, where they beat the much-fancied Germany 2-0.

 Foreman recaptures his title